top of page

 Transmission or Clutch Problems

-Power loss may not come from the engine at all — it might be your transmission slipping or your clutch wearing out.
+Power loss may not come from the engine at all; it could be your transmission slipping or the clutch wearing out.
 This results in the engine revving without the car accelerating.

 Common signs: